anhvo31/wafer-particles/README.md

 Extract and open the folder in VSCode.

 Open `Run_Scripts.ipynb` file and select Run All.
-The last code cell can be edited to obtain the graph and parameter of your choice.
+The last code cell can be edited to obtain the graph and parameters of your choice.

 ## Running into Errors?
 If you are encountering errors when running the program, check the following: